Self-immolation: United States and the Gaza war

 A vigil to Aaron Bushnell held outside of the Israeli embassy in Washington, D.C.

 On 1 December 2023, a protester self-immolated in front of the Israeli consulate in Atlanta while draped in a Palestinian flag in response to the Gaza war.

 On 25 February 2024, Aaron Bushnell, an active-duty U.S. Air Force service member, self-immolated outside the Israeli Embassy in Washington, D.C., in protest against the United States' ongoing support for Israel.
 He lit himself on fire while shouting "Free Palestine".
 It was filmed and livestreamed on Twitch.
 Bushnell died of his injuries on 26 February.

-On 11 September 2024, a man named Matt Nelson self-immolated outside the Israeli consulate and the Four Seasons hotel in Boston, Massachusetts in protest of the United States' ongoing support for Israel.
+On 11 September 2024, a man named Matt Nelson self-immolated outside the Israeli consulate and the Four Seasons hotel in Boston, Massachusetts, in protest of the United States' ongoing support for Israel.
 He recorded a video urging the United States government to stop sending weapons to Israel.

-On 5 October 2024, a photojournalist named Samuel Mena Jr. attempted to self-immolate in front of the White House in Washington DC at a pro-Palestinian protest.
+On 5 October 2024, a photojournalist named Samuel Mena Jr. attempted to self-immolate in front of the White House in Washington, D.C., at a pro-Palestinian protest.
 He survived with burn injuries to his arm and was taken to a hospital.